neu-se/CS4530-Fall-2022/Assignments/project-deliverable.md

 #### Satisfactory:
 * Implemented feature satisfies the conditions of satisfaction as proposed by the team and as agreed to by the course staff.
 If technical difficulties resulted in features being dropped, the project may still earn full marks on "delivered features," but these difficulties must have been documented with the course staff as you encountered them during development.
-* Implemented feature is deployed to a publicly-accessible URL, using Netlify and Heroku for hosting as outlined in TBA.
+* Implemented feature is deployed to a publicly-accessible URL, using Netlify and Heroku for hosting.
+Detailed instructions for deployement will be supplied later.
 * Implemented feature contains no ESLint warnings or errors; does not include any eslint-disable or ts-ignore flags

 #### Meets minimum requirements:
 * Implemented feature largely satisfies acceptance criteria as proposed by the team, but may not meet the course staff’s interpretation of those criteria.
-* Implemented feature is deployed to a publicly-accessible URL, using Netlify and Heroku for hosting as outlined in TBA.
+* Implemented feature is deployed to a publicly-accessible URL, using Netlify and Heroku for hosting.
+Detailed instructions for deployement will be supplied later.
 * The implementation may have some obvious flaws, but largely works without crashing.
 * Implemented feature does not include any eslint-disable or ts-ignore flag

 ### 10% Testing
 The project must include evidence of testing.
-Ideally, all new features will be accompanied by fully automated tests, but in some circumstances (particularly when engaging with Phaser, the game library), this may not be feasible.
+Ideally, all new features will be accompanied by fully automated tests, but in some circumstances (particularly when engaging with Phaser, the game library, or Tiled, the map editor), this may not be feasible.
 If automated tests are not possible, include a discussion of your manual testing strategy, including a script that a future developer could use to manually test the feature.

 #### Satisfactory:
 * Any new or modified backend features include tests that validate that the feature works as intended.
 These tests cover the changed code, and also contain well-written assertions that thoroughly check the expected behaviors.